Table of Contents

 2. Improve the inventory management process

 Your inventory management process can play a key role in how accurately orders are picked.
-Issues with orders often stem from disorganised inventory and lack of stock control in your warehouse, or not having enough inventory in stock to fulfil orders.
+Issues with orders often stem from disorganized inventory and lack of stock control in your warehouse, or not having enough inventory in stock to fulfil orders.

-Investing in inventory management software and other tools can help you easily track inventory, forecast future demand, and automate tasks, such as setting up reorder points to prevent stockouts
+Investing in inventory management software and other tools can help you easily track inventory, forecast future demand, and automate tasks, such as setting up reorder points to prevent stockouts.

 3. Optimise the picking and packing process